Catafrancia123/PB95-PyToBasic/README.md

     print(b)
 ```

-### For loops
+### For Loops

 You can create multiple for loops.
 You need to use range() as an iterable object.
 You can't use break or else statements.
 Note that in PBasic the first value in iteration is 1, but it's changed to 0 for compatibility.
-Make sure to specify the start number when neccessary.
+Make sure to specify the start number when necessary.

 ```python
 # Implemented